-DR. COOMARASWAMY has been living and writing in the United States for the past thirty years, but the fruits of his mature thought have never before been made easily accessible to the intelligent layman.
-To remedy this lack, we have collected these representative essays, which throw so searching a light upon the problems of the present crisis of the human race.
 To certain readers, Coomaraswamy's ideas may seem highly controversial and destructive of commonly accepted assumptions.
 Such antagonists may object that this indictment of modern Western civilization is based upon obstinate age-old Oriental prejudices.
 But Ananda Coomaraswamy is not merely "an eminent Orientalist" (as Aldous Huxley characterizes him in The Perennial Philosophy); nor is he merely an authority on Oriental art.
 The ideas he formulates in these essays and reviews are expressed with the authority of a lifetime of scholarship.
-He writes, as he has elsewhere explained, "from a strictly orthodox point of view . . . endeavoring to speak with mathematical precision, but never employing words of our own, or making any affirmations for which authority could not be cited by chapter and verse; in this way making even our technique characteristically Indian."
+He writes, as he has elsewhere explained, "from a strictly orthodox point of view . . . endeavouring to speak with mathematical precision, but never employing words of our own, or making any affirmations for which authority could not be cited by chapter and verse; in this way making even our technique characteristically Indian."

-Since Dr. Coomaraswamy deprecates personality and personalism, and condemns the contemporary mania for exhibitionary self-exploitation, he is the most reticent of men in furnishing biographical details.
-Yet, for lay readers, such details, and an outline of his crowded career, seem necessary for an understanding of the broad foundations of his thought.
-It may come as a surprise, for instance, to know that his mother was English; that he began his career as a geologist-a petrologist; that he holds a degree as a Doctor of Science from the University of London; and that though he is without doubt the most distinguished exponent of the Philosophia Perennis in the English-speaking world, he is by no means the advocate of the vague, synthetic "theosophy" vulgarized in our Western world, nor of that theory of "reincarnation"-meaning the return of deceased individuals to rebirth on this earth-which is popularly and erroneously associated in certain circles with Hindu "philosophy."
+Since Dr. Coomaraswamy deprecated personality and personalism, and condemned the contemporary mania for exhibitionary self-exploitation, he was the most reticent of men in furnishing biographical details.
+Yet, for lay readers, such details, and an ontline of his crowded career, seem necessary for an understanding of the broad foundations of his thought.
+It may come as a surprise, for instance, to know that his mother was English; that he began his career as a geologist-a petrologist; that he held a degree as a Doctor of Science from the University of London; and that though he was without doubt the most distinguished exponent of the Philosophia Perennis in the English-speaking world, he was by no means the advocate of the vague, synthetic "theosophy" vulgarized in our Western world, nor of that theory of "reincarnation"-meaning the return of deceased individuals to rebirth on this earth-which is popularly and erroneously associated in certain circles with Hindu "philosophy."
 In the hope of clearing the air of such prejudices and misconceptions, I have collected the following biographical details:

-Ananda Kentish Coomaraswamy was born on August 22, 1877, in Colombo, Ceylon, the son of a distinguished Ceylonese gentleman, Sir Mutu Coomaraswamy, the first Hindu to have been called to the bar in London, and author of the first translation into English of a Pali Buddhist text.
+Ananda Kentish Coomaraswamy was born on August 22, 1877, in Colombo, Ceylon, the son of a distinguished Cingalese gentleman, Sir Mutu Coomaraswamy, the first Hindu to have been called to the bar in London, and author of the first translation into English of a Pali Buddhist text.
 Sir Mutu died before his son was two years old, and the child was brought up in England by his British mother (who survived until 1942).
-Ananda Coomaraswamy did not return to his native land

 Ananda Coomaraswamy did not return to his native land until nearly a quarter of a century later.
 He was educated first at Wycliffe College, at Stonehouse in Gloucestershire, and later at the University of London.
-Although, without doubt, the Ceylonese youth felt the all-pervading influences of John Ruskin and William Morris, in the awakening nineties, his deeper interests were focused upon science-in particular upon geology and mineralogy.
+Although, without doubt, the Cingalese youth felt the all-pervading influences of John Ruskin and William Morris in the awakening nineties, his deeper interests were focused upon science-in particular upon geology and mineralogy.
 At twenty-two he contributed a paper on "Ceylon Rocks and Graphite" to the Quarterly Journal of the Geological Society; and at twenty-five he was appointed director of the Mineralogical Survey of Ceylon.
 A few years later his work on the geology of Ceylon won him the degree of Doctor of Science from the University of London.

-Life in Ceylon opened his eyes to the withering blight cast upon her native arts and crafts by the invasion of Occidental industrialism.
+Life in Ccylon opened his eyes to the withering blight cast upon her native arts and crafts by the invasion of Occidental industrialism.
 Courageously and unequivocally the young Coomaraswamy became the champion of those "native" cultures and handicrafts which were threatened with extermination by the "proselytizing fury" of Occidental civilization.